Skip to main content

 Neighbours may contact you to complain about tenants’ behaviour.
 The council might also get in touch if they have received complaints about noise or rubbish.

-Ultimately your tenants are responsible for how they, and their guests, behave.
-But antisocial behaviour is potentially a breach of their tenancy agreement and you should take this seriously.
+Your tenants are responsible for the behaviour of themselves and their guests.
+But antisocial behaviour could be a breach of their tenancy agreement.
+So you need to take it seriously.

 Antisocial behaviour can include: